 Split peas nutrition is something that is often overlooked, when it comes to understanding different nutritional values of food.
-Split pease are small but highly nutritional, and as a part of the legume family, they provide many healthy benefits to your body and system.
+Split peas are small but highly nutritional.
+As they a part of the legume family, they provide many healthy benefits to your body and system.
 They are produced by harvesting the pods when they are completely mature and then dried, skins removed.
 Once this process is complete, the peas split naturally.

 Split peas are plentifully used in soups, stews and casseroles, and their healthy ingredients can supply part of a nutrient-dense meal that is also full of flavour.
 However, if you get the taste for split-pea soup or similar, try to make your own, as shop-bought pea soup often contains excessive amounts of sodium.
 Making your own with low-sodium based stock will eliminate this problem.

 Split peas (or any dried pea) are fibre-rich and are one of the leading legumes on a nutritional chart.
 Dietary fibre adds bulk to your food, without adding unnecessary calories.
 They aid in reducing cholesterol in your blood and also aid in general cardiovascular health.
 Blood sugar levels are also prevented from rising if a meal includes a reasonable portion of split peas.
-The soluble fibre contained in the legume forms a gelatinous ‘vehicle’ for binding bile in the digestive tract so that it is carried out of the body and not absorbed.
+The soluble fibre contained in the legume forms a gelatinous ‘vehicle’ for binding bile in the digestive tract.
+This allows it to be carried out of the body and not absorbed.
 This process is helpful to those who may suffer from Irritable Bowel Syndrome or Diverticulitis.

 The presence of Vitamin K in split peas also acts as an agent for blood clotting, which in turn aids faster wound repair.
 Severe blood loss is less likely if you have a dense amount of this vitamin in your blood stream.